 Are you all set for Halloween trick-or-treaters?
 In my neighborhood, we don't get to pass out candy.
 Most children go early to parade around in their costumes and get treats from the local businesses.
 I kind of miss the tradition of

 - Jelly Belly jelly beans -- Did you know that they come in over 100 flavors?
-These jelly beans are kosher, peanut-free (and made in a peanut-free factory), gluten-free, dairy-free, and relatively low calorie.
-I received the above small pack of Jelly Belly's in an online order but you can order 6.5 pounds (around 250 packs) of tiny little pyramid-shaped packages that contain 10 randomly-selected flavors of jelly beans.
+These jelly beans are kosher, peanut-free (and made in a peanut-free factory), gluten-free, dairy-free, egg-free, gelatin-free and relatively low calorie.
+I received the above small pack of Jelly Belly's in an online order but you can order a pack of 36 little packages that contain randomly-selected flavors of jelly beans.

 - Tootsie Rolls -- I do love me some Tootsie Rolls.
 These candies originated in 1896 in NYC.
 While they've since moved production to Chicago, the recipe is still the same.
 A classic.
 This 4-lb mega mix bag comes with five different sizes.
 Gluten-free, peanut-free, and kosher.
 (P.S.
 I can't think about this candy without humming the 90's song conveniently spelled differently.
 "Let me see that Tootsee Roll!")